fredericfran-gds/reset_macos_network_interface/README.md

-# Reset MACOS Network Interface
+# Reset MACOS Network Interface Utility

 Simple bash script to reset the network interface on MACOS which is useful if you want to restore your network connectivity to your